PaLeroy/phd_defense/talk.md

 ---
 # What knows the agent?

-1. It is in the state (1, 1),
+1. It is in the .bold[state (1, 1)],

-2. It has the choice between four actions.
+2. It has the choice between .bold[four actions].

 --
+count: false

 It does not know:

 - What means (1, 1),

 --
+count: false

 - The third action is "Up",

 --
+count: false

 - Taking the third action will change the state to (2, 1),

 --
+count: false

 - The reward in (2, 1) is 0.

 --
+count: false

 It needs to .bold[explore], by trials and errors, to learn the optimal policy.